January - February, 2015

 We have spent two amazing weeks in the Falkland Islands photographing different species of birds and animals, but our primary target was penguins.
 There are five penguin species breeding on the islands.
 This blog is about Southern Rockhoppers.

 In the Falkland islands one of the best places to photograph Rockhoppers is on Saunders island.
+We've stayed in two locations: the Neck (three nights) and Rookery (two nights).

 The Neck is a sandy narrow strip which divides two large peaks.
 We stayed there in a small, very basic self-catering cabin close to Gentoo penguin colonies.
 There are no other places to stay.
 The cabin has two rooms with two bunk beds in a room.